sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/textfield/variants-states.md

   alt: 'Image of a text field, password',
   title: 'Text field, password'
 }) }}

-* The entry field in the ‘password’ variant does not provide a ‘Placeholder’ status.{.lead}
+* The entry field in the ‘password’ variant does not provide a ‘Placeholder’ status. {.lead}

 ### Clearable
 {{ imageOnGreyBackground({